cloudblog004/fantasticfoodies/content/en/posts/868-steps-to-make-super-quick-homemade-mom-and-39-s-easy-curry-chicken-and-broccoli-with-white-rice.md

 - "1 package monterey jack cheese"
 - "2 cans evaporated milk"
 recipeinstructions:
-- "Pound chicken breasts flat.... season with salt &amp; pepper.... bake in oven for 30 minutes at 375°.... cut into chunks...."
+- "Pound chicken breasts flat.... season with salt & pepper.... bake in oven for 30 minutes at 375°.... cut into chunks...."
 - "Butter the pan...."
 - "Cut the monterey jack cheese with a knife....
 Put the cheese in the pan...."
 - "Add evaporated milk (2 cans)......."